hound-search/hound/README.md

 Yup, that's it.
 You can proxy requests to the Go service through Apache/nginx/etc., but that's not required.

+## Support

+Currently Hound is only tested on MacOS and CentOS, but it should work on any *nix system.
+There is no plan to support Windows, and we've heard that it fails to compile on Windows, but we would be happy to accept a PR that fixes this!

+Similarly, right now Hound only supports git repositories, although adding SVN and Mercurial wouldn't take too much work.
+Pull requests for this are welcome.

 ## Hacking on Hound

 ### Building